 Friday 1 May 2026

-MLC School Boarders are invited for a day of reflection, connection, and community.
-Revisit cherished memories, enjoy lunch with friends, and take part in a special Chapel Service as we honour the years of boarding and lifelong friendships.
+MLC School Boarders are invited to revisit cherished memories, enjoy lunch with friends, and take part in a special Chapel Service as we honour the years of boarding and lifelong friendships.

 Friday 1 May 2026